-For those roe seine applicants who select the food and bait option during the roe seine area selection process, they will be issued amended food and bait licence conditions with an additional fixed quota amount of 65 tons per licence.
+For those roe seine applicants who select the Food and Bait option during the roe seine area selection process, they will be issued amended Food and Bait licence conditions with an additional fixed quota amount dependent on roe seine herring allocations.
+The timelines and process are provided in Section 7 of the Roe Herring Commercial Plan (Appendix 7) and will be announced by way of Fishery Notice.